rasavejo/raspberry-pi-os-qemu-semaphore/README.md

 ### Semaphores operations

-The semaphores are base on two main operations : P and V.
+The semaphores are based on two main operations : P and V.
  - The P operation allows a process to take a token from the semaphore.
-If a token is available, the process can immediatly take it and enter the critical section.
-In the opposite, if there is no token available, the process will enters a blocked state until a new token is released.
+If a token is available, the process can immediately take it and enter the critical section.
+Conversely, if there is no token available, the process will enter a blocked state until a new token is released.
- - Once a process wants to leave the critical section, it can call the V operation which will release the token.
+ - Once a process wants to leave the critical section, it can call the V operation, which will release the token.

 In addition to the P and V operations, we also need to implement 2 more functions to create and delete semaphores.

-[side note] In the user process, the semaphores needs to be initialized before the creation of the childs process in order for them to access it.
+[side note] In the user process, the semaphores needs to be initialized before the creation of the child process in order for them to access it.

-We decided to implement all of those new operations in a new [sem.c](/src/lesson06/src/sem.c) file.
+We decided to implement all of these new operations in a new [sem.c](/src/lesson06/src/sem.c) file.

 #### How are semaphores implemented ?

-Before explaining the implementation of the different operations, you may first need to understand how we implemented the semaphore system.
-As the users can create multiple semaphore, we decided to allocate an entire kernel page dedicated to the semaphores.
-This page will contains all the 32-bits long semaphores created.
+Before explaining the implementation of the different operations, you may first need to understand how the semaphore system is implemented.
+As users can create multiple semaphores, we decided to allocate an entire kernel page dedicated for this purpose.
+This page contains all of the 32-bits long semaphores created.
 A semaphore is organized as such :

 ![Semaphore implementation](./docs/semaphore.jpg "")

-The 16 most significant bits are used to store the counter.
-Each time a token is seized, the counter decrements until reaching 0 (the 16 MSB are equals to 0).
+The 16 upper bits are used to store the counter.
+Each time a token is seized, the counter decrements until reaching 0 (the 16 MSB are equal to 0).
 The other bits ( 16 LSB bits) are used as flags to provide information on the specific semaphore.
-Currently, only the bit 0 is used to indicate weither the semaphore as been created or not (0 means that the slot is free, and 1 means that this is an active semaphore).
+Currently, only the bit 0 is used to indicate whether the semaphore has been created or not (0 means that the slot is free, and 1 means the semaphore is active).

 To allocate the page containing all the semaphores, we simply created a function called ```sem_table_init``` that calls upon ```allocate_kernel_page``` to retrieve a page.
 This page is stored as a global variable accessible by each semaphore operation.